mrCamelCode/jtjs/README.md

 > "A component should be helpful but focused, without any more markup than what's absolutely necessary.
 A wrapper component should be _at least_ as useful as the component it's wrapping."

 That's the design philosophy of all components in this library.
-If it wraps a base component (like an input), it shouldn't be at the cost of that component's functionality.
+If it wraps a base component (like an input), it shouldn't be at the cost of that component's functionality or customizability.
 If you ever need to do something that a JTJS wrapper component doesn't have a nifty prop available for, no problem!
 You can always pass any props the base component takes.

 ## @jtjs/view